UBC Public Scholars Award

 - Student stipend, if the student’s current funding source would not allow the alternative project(s)

 - A research allowance (including allowance for professional development or travel relevant to the scholarly work)

-Listen to the PSI Info Session from last year, recorded on March 9, 2016:
+Listen to the PSI Info Session from March 9, 2016:

 - UBC Vancouver doctoral students (PhD, EdD, and DMA) in years 1-5